 Transportation and Commuting

-Hunters Creek is still a car-oriented community, but it is not completely isolated.
+Hunters Creek is still a car-oriented community, but it isn't completely isolated.

-The lifestyle report says driving is usually required for daily trips, while pedestrian activity, cycling, and public transit may be practical in some pockets.
-Bus service exists, but the report notes that transit can be challenging because service frequency is limited.
+Local data says driving is usually required for daily trips, while pedestrian activity, cycling, and public transit may be practical in some pockets.
+Bus service exists, but data shows that transit can be challenging because service frequency is limited.

-Hunters Creek works best for buyers who drive, but some pockets offer decent access to restaurants, shops, schools, and nearby bus stops.
-Buyers should evaluate convenience by the exact home address.
+Hunters Creek works best for people who drive, but some pockets offer decent access to restaurants, shops, schools, and nearby bus stops.
+You should evaluate convenience by the exact home address.

 Common commute and access points buyers may consider: